 You may need to take specific subjects at school if you want to enter a design conjoint degree programme.
 There are no specific subject requirements for entry into the BDes degree.
 However, the secondary school subjects listed below can help prepare you for Design at university.

-- Art and equivalent subjects such as Painting, Photography, Printmaking, Sculpture
+- Art and equivalent subjects such as Art and Design, Painting, Photography, Printmaking, Sculpture - Mathematics - Technology subjects such as Design and Technology, Design and Visual Communication, Digital Technologies, Hard Materials auckland.ac.nz/bdes

-- Design

-- Digital Technologies

-- Mathematics

-- Technology